 Ceiling Cavity:Is there a common ceiling cavity over the room/s you want to treat acoustically & the rooms around it?
 Much sound loss occurs through the ceiling making this an important area to get right.
 If it isn't treated correctly, sound will travel through the ceiling, into the ceiling cavity & then down into all the rooms sharing the same ceiling cavity.
 Many jobs are let down by poor or no acoustic insulation in the ceiling cavity.
 The hardware store grade thermal insulation is NOT intended for acoustic use.
 If it's pink or green forget it.
 Acoustic dampening & isolation requires just the right density & mass.
 Genesis acoustic cavity insulation gives outstanding performance across the frequency range as well as offering excellent thermal insulation.
 It is available in both rolls & 120 x 60cm panels.
 One must make sure when doing the installation that no gaps are left between the insulation.
 It is better that the insulation overlaps by a few centimeters on the edges & rises up against the walls/roofline.
 If there is sufficient access to the ceiling cavity & it is high enough for workmen to get inside, then the brick wall or dry wall can be raised from ceiling to roof height.
 The wall should be sealed against the roof line with expanding foam.
 Decibel Drop soundproofing compound is a valuable tool in treating Rhino board ceilings.
 It is applied to a second layer of board & then fixed to the ceiling, where the board can be finished as usual.
 Click on the icon on our homepage or follow the link above for much more information on this amazing product.

 Drywall Cavity:The same comments made above for the ceiling cavity apply here too.
 In addition, it is well advised when looking for maximum privacy or minimum sound transmission loss, to follow the below guidelines:

-- a) Install Genesis acoustic cavity insulation in the drywall cavity, thickness available 50, 75 & 100mm.
+- Install Genesis acoustic cavity insulation in the drywall cavity, thickness available 50, 75 & 100mm.
 Rather use steel studs when constructinf the drywall as better isolation is achieved - see table on the Decibel Drop page.